-It has nothing to do with bloodline or with proving you are a direct descendant to a someone proven to have practice magic.
-Hereditary Witchcraft is when you're born and raised in a magical tradition and the practice is directly passed down to you from those who practice it.
+It has nothing to do with bloodline or with proving you are a direct descendant to someone proven to have practiced magic.
+Hereditary Witchcraft is when you're born and raised in a magical tradition, and the practice is directly passed down to you from those who practice it.

-Just because you weren't lucky enough to be burn into a family that trained you in some magical art doesn't mean you can't start now, though.
+Just because you weren't lucky enough to be born into a family that trained you in some magical art doesn't mean you can't start now, though.